Creating predictions on datasets

 Qlik AutoML supports dynamic file naming for prediction datasets.
 For more information, see Using variables in prediction dataset file names.

-Coordinate SHAP: Generate a dataset with SHAP values for each record.
+• Coordinate SHAP: Generate a dataset with SHAP values for each record.
 This gives you the same values as the SHAP dataset but organized in a different way.
-The dataset has the columns index, feature, and shap_value.
+The dataset has the columns index, automl_feature, and SHAP_value.
+An additional column, Predicted_class, is included with predictions from a multiclass classification model.

 Alternatively, click Save and predict now to save the prediction configuration and manually run the prediction.